 21-pound, 36-inch-long sheephead caught by Jesse Campbell at the pier on February 20, 2007.
 He caught the large fish using a long strip of squid for bait.

-Quite a few buck-toothed sheephead have also been caught in recent years.
-A wayward 17” sheepie made a mistake in visiting the pier in April of ’00, two nearly identical 14-pound billygoats were caught in December of ‘2000, an 11-pounder was caught in January of ’01, a twelve-pound humpy was caught in March of ’01 and a 20-pound fish decided to take the bait in March 2005.
-All were topped by a 21-pound, 36-inch sheephead taken by Jesse Campbell on a strip of squid in February of ‘07.
-(Wow, there are lots of nicknames for these fish!)
-Don’t know why there’s been this recent action on the black, red and white gamesters.
-(However, there has been an attempt by some people to replace the mascot at my old school, San Diego State.
+By the way, the plethora of nicknames for the fish are many— sheephead, sheepie, bucktooth, goat, billygoat, snaggle tooth, humpy, fathead, and the simple red fish.
+That’s a lot of names for these black, red and white gamesters.
+And perhaps, given the colors, they should become a school mascot?
+There has been an attempt by some people to replace the mascot at my old school, San Diego State.
 They want something a little more politically correct than Aztecs or Montezuma.
 Since the school’s colors are black, red and white, I nominate a fighting fish—sheephead—as the new name for a mascot.
-But what sounds better, the San Diego State “Sheepheads,” “Sheepies,” “Billygoats” or “Humpies?”
+But what sounds better, the San Diego State “Sheepheads,” “Sheepies,” “Billygoats,” “Snaggletooths.” or “Humpies?”
 After all, any of these would be a better name than that used at U.C.
-Santa Cruz, the “Banana slugs,“ or the puny-sounding “Poets” of Whittier College.
-Guess we could take a poll and forward it on to the chancellor.)
+Santa Cruz, the “Banana slugs,“ the puny-sounding “Poets” of Whittier College, or even the “Fighting Pickles” of North Carolina School of the Arts.
+Perhaps we could take a poll and forward it on to the chancellor.)